 LLM in Property Law – Who's It For?

-An LLM is a highly respected qualification in itself, with significant commercial applications.
+An LLM is a highly respected qualification in itself, with significant commercial applications, meaning there are many reasons for students to opt for this speciailism.
 It is particularly useful for current legal practitioners, new graduates and realtors or estate agents.
 With competition for graduate legal jobs increasing year on year, an LLM in Property Law can help applicants to stand out from the crowd to potential employers and demonstrate commercial awareness.
 Similarly landlords and business owners will also find the course a highly beneficial means of improving legal knowledge and understanding.

 The LLM in Property Law can be studied on a full- or part-time basis.
 Plus, the availability of distance learning options by some institutions ensures the course is accessible to students across the globe.

 Where Can You Study An LLM in Property Law?

 Currently there are no courses in the UK offering a specific LLM in Property Law, although study of the module at this level is available as part of a general LLM degree.
 For students interested in specifically the study of Intellectual Property law, options are available with courses at the prestigious King’s College London and Nottingham Law School.